Ex-campaign chief defends Trump, defies Democrats at impeachment hearing

 The committee’s Democratic chairman, Jerrold Nadler, called Lewandowski’s conduct at the hearing “completely unacceptable” and was considering seeking to hold him in contempt of Congress.

-Lewandowski was the first impeachment witness to appear before the committee since Mueller testified in July about his inquiry that detailed Russian interference in the 2016 election to boost Trump’s candidacy, the Trump campaign’s willingness to accept Moscow’s help and the president’s actions to impede the investigation.
+Lewandowski appeared at the panel’s first hearing since it made clear last week it is actively considering articles of impeachment against Trump.
+Mueller told the panel in July about his inquiry that detailed Russian interference in the 2016 election to boost Trump’s candidacy, the Trump campaign’s willingness to accept Moscow’s help and the president’s actions to impede the investigation.

 “We as a nation, would be better served if elected officials like yourselves concentrated your efforts to combat the true crises facing our country as opposed to going down rabbit holes like this hearing,” Lewandowski said in his opening statement.